Humane killing methods cause rapid (immediate) unconsciousness and subsequent death with no pain or distress accompanying the procedure.

 - American Association of Swine Veterinarians and National Pork Board (2008) On-Farm Euthanasia of Swine: Recommendations for the Producer.
 Des Moines IA: Perry.

-- Animal Welfare Information Center (AWIC) (2007) Animal Euthanasia.
+- Animal Welfare Information Center (2015) Humane Endpoints and Euthanasia

 - Conlee K., Stephens M.L., Rowan A.N. and King L.A.
 (2005) Carbon dioxide for euthanasia: concerns regarding pain and distress, with special reference to mice and rats.
 Laboratory Animals 39(2):137-161.